 What to do if you receive one of these letters

-The easiest and quickest way to start the process is to .
+The easiest and quickest way to start the process is to apply online .
 The application will ask you some simple questions, like contact information and social security number.
 The good news is that if you received the letter, you do not have to submit documentation of your service-connected disability since the Department of Education already has obtained this information from the VA.

 You can also start the application process by reaching out to the Department of Education via email or by calling 1-888-303-7818 during regular business hours.
 They will provide you the information you need to submit an application.

 Once the Department of Education receives your application, they will instruct the loan holder to suspend collection activity on your current student loans for 120 days while your application is being reviewed to determine if you qualify for a discharge.
 As part of the discharge, your loan servicer must refund all loan payments made after the effective date of the VA’s determination of your service-connected disability.
 If you have questions about TPD or the process, feel free to reach out to your student loan servicer.

 If you are eligible but didn’t receive a letter

 The Department of Education will work with the VA to conduct a new match of veterans with severe disabilities with the student loan database to identify more borrowers that may be eligible.
 Borrower notifications will be sent on a staggered basis each quarter.

 If you or someone you know may be eligible for a disability discharge and haven’t received a notification letter, you can find more information or start a TPD discharge application at www.disabililtydischarge.com .

 For more information on discharge eligibility and other resources, including tax assistance programs